avboy1337/Mem2019.github.io/_posts/2022-02-06-DiceCTF-Memory-Hole.md

 ## 0x00 Introduction

 In this challenge, we need to exploit V8 JavaScript engine with heap sandbox enabled.
 The bug is very simple: an array OOB.
 We bypass the sandbox by rewriting `code` field of function object, so that we can control the low 32 bits of `rip` register.
-We write the shellcode as double floating point immediate numbers in function and compile this function using JIT, and and set `rip` to address of the shellcode to execute `execve`.
+We write the shellcode as double floating point immediate numbers in function and compile this function using JIT, and set `rip` to address of the shellcode to execute `execve`.

 ## 0x01 Sandbox Overview